 Curry leaves are a citrusy, aromatic, flavor-enhancing herb that imparts a distinctive fragrance and a unique allure to your food.
 These glossy and stately leaves come in a beautiful elongated shape, and a shiny deep green hue, making them one of the most picture-perfect herbs you can find.

-With their citrusy aromatic notes, fresh curry leaves are a must-have in South Indian cooking and daals.
-Add them whole in tadka or coarsely chop so they release more intense flavors and aroma.
-Often paired with mustard seeds, asafoetida, and/or chilies they are vital, especially in South Indian cooking.
+Curry leaves can be added whole in tadka or coarsely chopped as they release more intense flavors and aroma.
+Often paired with mustard seeds, asafoetida, and/or green chilies they are vital, in Indian cooking.

 Jump to: